 Another example: Someone contacts you in the mail asking how much a certain product costs.
 If you have CRM, you see that person has already bought ten things from you, and exactly what and when.
 Or, you see that a year ago she sent an e-mail and said: “I’m going to Brazil for 6 months now, so when I come back I’ll let you know”.
 You can write “How was Brazil?” and so on.

-People are generally thrilled to see someone take care of them, to remember what they said, and CRM can be extremely helpful in that.
+People are generally thrilled to see someone take care of them and to remember what they said, and CRM can be extremely helpful in that.

 A piece of code that is placed on a site so that a particular advertising platform can collect information about our visitors.
 Later it is used for remarketing, finding similar people, and so on.